FitzwilliamMuseum/egyptiancoffins/_pakepu/decoration.md

     title: Pakepu Outer Coffin Decoration Summary
 ---

 There are two main components in the decoration of Pakepu’s coffins.
+This includes:

-This includes: (1) the creation of the surface preparation layers and (2) the application of the textual and decorative programme.
+1. the creation of the surface preparation layers
+2. the application of the textual and decorative programme.

 Using microscopic examination and a range of imaging techniques, in combination with a suite of instrumental analytical methods, it was possible to reconstruct the order in which the surfaces of Pakepu’s coffins were prepared and decorated.